nelisa-dludla/python-projects/number_guessing_game/README.md

 This project is licensed under the [MIT License](LICENSE).

 Let the guessing begin!
-Have fun playing the Guessing Game!
+Have fun playing the Number Guessing Game!